pharo-iot/Firmata/Firmata.package/FirmataPinChange.class/README.md

-I am an announcement that gets triggers when a (input) pin changes state.
+I am an announcement that is triggered when a (input) pin changes state.

 I deliver three values:
-pinNr - the number of the pin this announcement concers;
+pinNr - the number of the pin this announcement concerns;
 pinValue - the new value of the pin (0 or 1);
-timeStamp - the DateTime now value of the change (measured at the Pharo side)
+timestamp - the DateTime now value of the change (measured at the Pharo side)

+ALL pin changes generate an announcement, as these data are received anyway